Last Modified: May 20, 2022

-- Provide assistance in assuring that the generation of revenue is managed and controlled in a manner consistent with applicable institutional policies, laws, regulations and guidelines.
+- Assist in assuring that the generation of revenue is managed and controlled in a manner consistent with applicable institutional policies, laws, regulations, and guidelines.

 - An additional revenue source.

-As with all UA contractual agreements, all revenue-generating contracts between the University and external entities must be signed by the Vice President for Financial Affairs or the appointed designee.
-Individual departments are not authorized and may not enter into contracts with external entities for the purpose of generating revenues for or on behalf of the University.
-Web based agreements (“I Agree”) constitute a legal agreement.
-Any department wishing to enter into such a contract should contact the Student Account Services.
+As with all UA contractual agreements, revenue generating contracts between the University and external entities must be signed by the Associate Vice President for Finance or the appointed designee.
+Individual departments are not authorized and may not enter into contracts with external entities for revenue generating purposes for or on behalf of the University.
+Web based click-through agreements (“I Agree”) constitute a legal agreement.
+Any department wishing to enter into such a contract should contact SAS for guidance before agreement occurs.